Blog

 Cold Waters

 The springlike weather outdoors starts to be at its best and the last remains of the ice vanished weeks ago.
 When watching the blue open lake in a warm sunny day, not many boaters can resist the thought of launching for the first trip.
 However, there is a glacial fact slowing down your enthusiasm, namely water temperature.
-The normal temperature of human body is about 37°C and it varies depending on the time of day 0.
+The normal temperature of human body is about 37°C and it varies depending on the time of day 0.5°C to both directions.
+[1] When your body temperature falls under 35°C, it’s called as hypothermia.
+Its symptoms are hunger, malaise, obmutescene, fatigue, bad-temperedness, slurry speech and incoherence.
+[2] The following table shows referential information about the impact of cold.
+It should be remembered, that before exhaustion and unconsciousness, hypothermia lowers your performance, and also there are individual differences.

 -